Robert Sullivan is a self-published author, blogger, social media manager, and more.

 7. Give them something before they ask

 This is the biggest tip that I can possibly give on the subject of how to get a good job.
 Giving them something, and no I’m not talking about a fruit basket.
 You need to do some of the work for your job before you even walk through that door, and be ready to hand it over to them right off the bat.
 You want it to be exactly relevant to what you are going to be doing.
 I did this when I was applying for a job, and it worked wonders.

 I was applying for a position as a social media manager.
 So what I did was went to their website, and looked at all the things that could be done to improve it.
 There were a bunch of little things that they hadn’t thought of, stuff like putting share buttons on every page of the site, linking all of their accounts together, and outing some dead links on their page.
 By the time the interview was completed they couldn’t wait to have me get right to work optimizing their entire presence online, and honestly I had weeks worth of work just because of my suggestions.
 It went great.

-In the end, the answer to "How to get a good job?" is way more about how you present yourself, than either your work history or education (unless you're trying to become a doctor).
+In the end, the answer to "How to get a good job?" is way more about how you present yourself than it is about your work history or education (unless you're trying to become a doctor).
 If you keep these tips in mind you are sure to have a much easier time on the job hunt, and they'll definitely help you land the job of your dreams.